petripaavola/Get-IntuneManagementExtensionDiagnostics/README.md

 Save-Script Get-IntuneManagementExtensionDiagnostics -Path ./ ./Get-IntuneManagementExtensionDiagnostics.ps1

-# Or to get displayName to scripts
+# -Online when you need to get displayNames to Powershell scripts
 ./Get-IntuneManagementExtensionDiagnostics.ps1 -Online
 ```
 ### LogViewerUI - better than cmtrace.exe ?-) ###

-Script also includes really capable Log Viewer UI if scripts is started with parameter **-ShowLogViewerUI**
+Script also includes really capable Log Viewer UI when script is started with parameter **-ShowLogViewerUI**
 ```
 ./Get-IntuneManagementExtensionDiagnostics.ps1 -Online -ShowLogViewerUI
 ```